leonardr/botfriend/README.md

 # The Story

-I wrote `botfriend` to manage about [thirty different Twitter bots](https://www.crummy.com/features/) that I created.
+I wrote Botfriend to manage about [thirty different Twitter bots](https://www.crummy.com/features/) that I created.
 I found myself constantly copying and pasting, writing the same code over and over.
 Every bot does something different, but they all have certain